victorx64/devrating/README.md

 [![Downloads](https://img.shields.io/nuget/dt/devrating.consoleapp.svg)](https://www.nuget.org/packages/devrating.consoleapp/)
 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=victorx64_devrating&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=victorx64_devrating)

-**Dev Rating** is a command-line tool that suggests minimal Pull Request size for each contributor so that the PRs have the same impact to codebase.
-Having PRs with the same impact makes it easy to calculate the amount of work done.
+**Dev Rating** is a command-line tool that suggests minimal Pull Request size for each contributor so that the PRs will have the same impact to the codebase.
+Having PRs with the same impact makes it easier to evaluate the amount of work done.

 It counts the deleted lines of code in the PRs and builds a contributor rating based on code stability.
 Low-rated members are encouraged to post more code in PR because their code statistically lives less.